JHGelpi/selftapemay/README.md

   - Click `Create Table`
   - Data should be uploaded and **Appended** to the existing `tbl-stm-clean-data` table
 5) Once the data has been uploaded into `tbl-stm-clean-data` the data is available at selftapemay.com.
 This is because there is a live view `view-stm-leaderboard` that presents the data to selftapemay.com.
+  - Code for `view-stm-leaderboard` can be found in the file `view-stm-leaderboard.sql` in this repo